Horse64/core.horse64.org/docs/How to Contribute.md

 ### Pull request checklist for core tooling

-If you contribute a pull request
+If you contribute a pull request...
+FIXME

 ### Updating git hooks or issue forms